Sara-cos/Optimising_a_pipeline/README.md

 The dataset used here is a information of Portuguese Bank Marketing.
 The informations is based on phone calls , age, type of job, marital, education, has credit in defualt, housing, loan, type of contact , last contact, day of the week of the contact, duration in seconds, campaigns, and other variables.
 We want to predict if the client has subscribed a term deposit.

-The best performance model was a algorithm
+The best performance model was Voting Esemble with accuracy of 0.9163,